 Championship games 70 min games

-Ball size 5 (home team is responsible for 2 game balls)
+Ball size 5 (home team is responsible for game ball)

 Half-time length is 5 minutes, may be shortened, if needed, at the referee's discretion.

 NOTE: The Tournament reserves the right to consolidate age groups.

 Preliminary Games will consist of two halves of equal length.
 See the chart above for game lengths for both preliminary and semi and final games for all divisions.
 No overtime periods in preliminary games.

 Semi-Final and Final Games will consist of two halves of equal length.

 Overtime periods are 2x5 minutes per half for under 8-15 for either short-sided games or 11v11.
 The Committee reserves the right to adjust game length for conditions beyond their control.
 See Weather/Reschedule section below.

 The game clock will not be stopped because of injury to any player, except if deemed necessary by the referee.
 Due to the time allowed for the completion of all games, the clock should run continuously.